robocomp/robocomp/doc/robocompdsl.md

 ```
 ## Modifying the component to write a simple controller for the robot

 Check that the *rcis simulator* is up and running.
-You should have two open windows, one with a camara looking at the world and another with the subjective camera of the robot.
-In not, in a new terminal type,
+You should have two open windows, one with a camera looking at the world and another with the subjective camera of the robot.
+If not, in a new terminal type,

 ```bash
 cd ~/robocomp/files/innermodel